akka/akka-persistence-cassandra/RELEASING.md

 * verify the contents of the staging
 * release the staging repo in sonatype
 * push to origin including tags
+* WhiteSource
   * update the 'akka-persistence-cassandra-xx-stable' project name in [WhiteSource](https://saas.whitesourcesoftware.com)
+  * checkout the released version, e.g. v0.80
   * `sbt whitesourceUpdate`